 Q: What would you do if not this?

-A: I love what I do and I love Chevy Chase Trust.
+A: I’ve been with Chevy Chase Trust for five years and I continually wish I had started working at the firm earlier.
 It is a great company to work for because we always put the client first, have no conflicts of interest, and are committed to providing an exceptional experience for our clients.
-Everyone here is knowledgeable, experienced, has integrity and a desire to serve the client.
+Everyone here is knowledgeable, experienced, has integrity, and a desire to serve the client.
 I couldn’t be working at a better place or with better people.
-But if you forced me to do something different, I would be a docent at an art gallery with a great permanent collection.
+But if you forced me to do something different, I would be an estates and trusts attorney.

 Q: What is the best book you have read recently?

-A: When I get into a good book it is dangerous because nothing else gets done in the evenings and on weekends.
-Each day I make myself read the newspaper and industry periodicals before I allow myself to read fiction.
-My most recent favorites have been Pachinko and The Heart’s Invisible Furies.
+A: My most recent favorites have been Pachinko and The Heart’s Invisible Furies.
 Currently I am reading A Suitable Boy by Vikram Seth.
 It is 1,400 pages long and a beautiful story.

 Q: What advice would you give to someone considering a career path similar to yours?

 A: You need to genuinely care about people.
 If you don’t enjoy people and building relationships, find something else to do.
 This is not a transactional 9-5 type of job.
 It is a job where you listen and understand and problem solve to help your clients get where they want to be.
 You need to be proactive and keep in touch with your clients to learn about life changes as they are happening.
 If you truly enjoy learning about and helping people, it is an honor to be a part of their lives and very heartwarming.